LedgeDash/unum-paper/fan-in.md

 }
 ```

-The Unum runtime on the aggregation function then reads from the 3 checkpoints, and pass the values of the checkpoints as a list to the user code.
+The Unum runtime on the aggregation function then reads from the 3 checkpoints, and passes the values of the checkpoints as a list to the user code.